 \section{Conclusions}

-We have demonstrated a new method for simultaneous measurement of a moving free water surface and the subsurface velocity field, using a combination of Fringe Projection Profilometry (FPP) and particle-image velocimetry (PIV).
-The method involves dyeing the water with a fluorescing agent (fluorescein) which effectively makes the water opaque to some wavelengths of light and transparent to others.
+We have demonstrated a new method for simultaneous measurement of a moving free water surface and the subsurface velocity field, using a combination of Fringe Projection Profilometry (FPP) and particle image velocimetry (PIV).
+The method involves dyeing the water with a fluorescent dye (fluorescein) which effectively makes the water opaque to some wavelengths of light and transparent to others.
 Fluorescein strongly absorbs blue wavelengths and emits in the green.

 A cyan sine-wave pattern is projected onto the surface by a video projector; the dye's strong absorption of this light allows the surface elevation to be deduced from the displacement of the observed pattern.
 A PIV light sheet is created with a green laser of wavelength $532$\,nm, where fluorescein has weak, but nonzero, absorption.